D&D Championship Series: 2019

-The Open returned to the UK in June 2019 at UK Games Expo, offering an eight-hour adventure based around the upcoming book release "Baldur's Gate: Descent Into Avernus" using D&D 5e rules.
-The adventure placed teams of six competing with pregenerated characters for 8 hours.
+The Open returned to the UK in June 2019 at UK Games Expo, offering an adventure based around the upcoming book release "Baldur's Gate: Descent Into Avernus" using D&D 5e rules.
+This adventure placed teams in groups of six and lasted for roughly eight-hours, with each team competing using pregenerated characters.

 The 2019 champion team "Team Daddy" representing FanBoy3 in Manchester were: